connorbowen/apiq-mvp/docs/USER_GUIDE.md

 For more complex workflows, use the visual builder:

+**Access**: Click any "Create Workflow" button throughout the application.

 1. **Create New Workflow**
-   - Click "New Workflow" → "Visual Builder"
+   - Click "Create Workflow" button → Goes to Visual Builder
    - Give your workflow a name and description

 2. **Add Steps**